Federated Knowledge Distillation for Multi-Model Architectures Lithography Hotspot Detection: Introduction

+Early lithography hotspot detection (LHD) relied on physics-based simulations to identify potential defects~\cite{2007Automated}.
+Although accurate, these methods are computationally prohibitive for large-scale use.
+Pattern matching techniques improved efficiency by applying predefined design rules~\cite{Fan2017Improved}, but sacrificed accuracy.
+Recently, learning methods have emerged as a more effective solution, achieving higher accuracy and flexibility by learning from historical lithography data~\cite{2021Lithography}.

+In practice, LHD is used to considered as special form of multimodal industrial data analysi.
+Specifically, hotspot detection does not rely solely on layout images, but often involves multiple heterogeneous modalities, such as layout geometry representations, lithography simulation outputs, process variation parameters, and auxiliary design features.
+Effectively modeling and fusing these heterogeneous modalities is critical for accurate hotspot prediction, yet also increases the complexity of model training and deployment.

+Despite its promise, traditional ML usually raises privacy concerns in distributed real-world deployment due to centralized data collection~\cite{li2025threats}.
+This issue is particularly critical for LHD, where multimodal lithography data are often highly sensitive and proprietary, and cannot be freely shared across foundries or design houses.
+To mitigate this research gap, federated learning (FL) was introduced by Google in 2016~\cite{2016Communication}.
+Under the FL paradigm, clients locally train their models and only share model updates, enabling collaborative learning while preserving data privacy.

+Currently, two major research pipelines have been explored in FL to facilitate knowledge transfer: parameter-based model aggregation~\cite{pan2023lithography,qi2025towards,qi2025t2veval} and non-parameter-based knowledge distillation~\cite{arazzi2025secure,li2025ddtime,li2025mmt}.
+While both approaches demonstrate effectiveness under synchronous/asynchronous and homogeneous/heterogeneous model settings, they typically transfer only partial information, such as model parameters or intermediate knowledge representations (e.g., logits), which may be insufficient for fully capturing the rich multimodal characteristics of LHD data.

-While both types of methods demonstrate effectiveness in synchronous/asynchronous and model identical/heterogeneous settings, we note that they only transfer a portion of the learned information (model parameters or knowledge representation like logits) without fully utilizing.
-Thus, in this study, we focus on the lithography hotspot detection (LHD) task and propose federated hybrid knowledge distillation (FedKD-hybrid) to achieve rich knowledge transfer and enhanced performance.
-Specifically, FedKD-hybrid clients agree on several identical layers to build their models, and a public LHD dataset is used to support achieving global consensus.
-Under each learning iteration, participants first train models on their private lithography data and then evaluate the trained model on the public dataset to generate logits.
-The logits and parameters of identical layers are consequently aggregated by the server and sent back.
-Based on the aggregated information, clients update the local model through the public dataset and achieve global consensus for the current learning round.
+In this study, we address the lithography hotspot detection (LHD) task and propose a novel framework termed federated hybrid knowledge distillation (FedKD-hybrid) to achieve richer knowledge transfer and enhanced model performance in federated settings.
+Specifically, FedKD-hybrid establishes a shared model architecture by requiring clients to agree on a set of identical layers, and leverages a public LHD dataset to facilitate global knowledge alignment across participants.
+During each learning iteration, clients first train their local models using private lithography data.
+Each trained model is then evaluated on the public dataset to generate logits.
+The logits, together with the parameters of the identical layers, are aggregated by the server and distributed back to the clients.
+Guided by the aggregated knowledge and using the public dataset as a shared medium, clients update their local models to achieve global consensus in each training round.